developersuresh/opencart-ionic-mobile-app/README.md

 We understand that you would definitely want to have a glimpse of what you are going to purchase.
 We do agree that you should not shell down your money on something that may not completely suit your business tomorrow.

 Have a look at a demo that takes you on a quick journey into the App features and functions, and pay for it only if you think it is 100 percent right for your Fashion business.
-Find the demo in the following link.
+Find the demo in the following View.

-(Link for the demo)
+View Id : 53B6FC67

 #Conclusion
 Take your already established Fashion business a step ahead of others in the market.